 There's a subtle change to the Android voice input system, and you probably already have it on your phone without realizing.
 Some time ago, users started reporting that a delete button had appeared on the dictation keyboard, and now we're seeing it too.
 The most likely cause is an update to the Google app, which contains the voice settings.

 I've known my wife for five years now, and I still struggle to remember her phone number.
 The only numbers I know are those I can recall from before getting my first mobile phone, and since I have lost touch with nearly everyone from back then, that has largely been reduced down to immediate family members.
 For everyone else, there's a People app, and all I've had to do to dial them is start typing their name.
+Now I don't even have to make that much effort.
+If you join the Google Search field trial, you can find a contact's information simply by asking your phone.
 Read More

 I make no bones of the fact that I find 3rd party voice assistants to be increasingly redundant, especially with the arrival of Google Now on Jelly Bean.